mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Holragi wouldn't need any more missions than the one Liffa is on unless something has gone terribly wrong."

-"But we've been getting recordings of Liffa's voice every tova'la," said Jesse.
+"But we've been getting recordings of Liffa's voice every tova'la," said Jathi.

 "If they aren't missions, then they must be weapons of some kind.
 They aren't waiting for Liffa to return."

-"Jesse," she turned and approached him.
+"Jathi," she turned and approached him.
 "I want you to record every dot, every time, and find a way to determine their size and trajectory.
 Pomri will be here tomorrow morning to get your updates before you switch shifts.
 If anything changes after that, wire your findings to me on the private senate channel.
 I'm calling for a debate in the evening."

 "We shall keep a constant eye."

-"And Jesse," she recalled, "Keep your lines open.
+"And Jathi," she recalled, "Keep your lines open.
 Communication is the only way we'll get through this."

 "You have my word, žah."

-Jesse scurried away to fetch some empty film plates while Pomri rose from her desk and approached Melna.
+Jathi scurried away to fetch some empty film plates while Pomri rose from her desk and approached Melna.

 "If I could interject.
 The senate still believes that Liffa's mission is the only way out of this mess.
 They won't listen to an appeal."